Online Learning | Frequently Asked Questions

 What Technologies Do I Need to Know?

 In addition to Blackboard, many faculty also use outside websites or audio/video presentations and other educational tools.
 Some also use Wimba, a synchronous online tool that supports live audio and video interaction.
-Some faculty are starting to post lectures on the AU iTunes site.
+Some faculty also post lectures on the AU iTunes site.
 The AU Center for Teaching, Research and Learning has excellent resources and tutorials for learning these technologies, and your professor can also help you should you have any difficulties.

 Is an Online Course Easier?